 Banana Nut Overnight Oatsjump to recipe

-These banana nut overnight oats are a healthy make-ahead breakfast reminiscent of classic banana nut bread.
+These banana overnight oats are a healthy make-ahead breakfast reminiscent of classic banana nut bread.

 Our last addition to this month's overnight oats series is these banana nut overnight oats!
-So far we've made Apple Pie Overnight Oats, Chocolate Peanut Butter, and a Pumpkin Spice version.
+So far we've made Apple Pie Overnight Oats, Chocolate Peanut Butter, Maple Pecan, and a Pumpkin Spice version.
 Y'all have been loving these easy breakfast recipes and we think this one just might take the cake.
-If you're a fan of banana nut bread (and really, who isn't?) you've got to try this one out.
+If you're a fan of banana bread (and really, who isn't?) you've got to try these banana overnight oats out.

 What are overnight oats?

 Just as a quick overview, let's talk about the magic of overnight oats.
 These are the ultimate meal prep-friendly breakfast!
 You can assemble them in jars on Sunday, then they're ready to grab and go each morning.
 Overnight oats don't require cooking, instead, the oats will soften in the milk overnight and be ready to eat in the morning.
 Whether you eat them cold or warm them up for about a minute in the microwave is totally up to you!

 For more about overnight oats, check out our overnight oats guide with 15 healthy overnight oats recipes.

 Banana Overnight Oats Ingredients

 Every overnight oats recipe starts out with a few basic ingredients, and then a few extras to add flavor and pizazz!
 Here's what you'll need for these absolutely delicious banana overnight oats: